rocky-linux/documentation/docs/books/learning_ansible/01-bases.md

 ansible rocky8 -m command -a 'uptime'
 ```

-* Run a command with administrator privileges :
+* Run a command with administrator privileges:

 ```
 ansible ansible_clients --become -m command -a 'reboot'
 ```

-* Run a command using a custom inventory file :
+* Run a command using a custom inventory file:

 ```
 ansible rocky8 -i ./local-inventory -m command -a 'date'
 ```

 !!!
 Note
-    As in this example, it is sometimes simpler to separate the declaration of managed devices into several files (by cloud project for example) and provide ansible with the path to these files than to maintain a long inventory file.
+    As in this example, it is sometimes simpler to separate the declaration of managed devices into several files (by cloud project for example) and provide Ansible with the path to these files, rather than to maintain a long inventory file.

 | Option                   | 	Information                                                                                    |
 |--------------------------|-------------------------------------------------------------------------------------------------|